GhaithKelil/job-scraper/README.md

 # Finnish Job Market Scraper & Analyzer

-A Python tool that scrapes live job listings from [Duunitori.fi](https://duunitori.fi), stores them in a SQLite database, and visualizes market trends through an interactive dashboard.
+A Python tool that scrapes live job listings from [Duunitori.fi](https://duunitori.fi), stores them in a SQLite database, and generates a single-page interactive HTML report with charts and stats.

 Built as a portfolio project demonstrating web scraping, data pipelines, database management, and data visualization.